secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 ## TODO

-- [ ] TODO Security
+- [x] TODO Security
-- [ ] TODO are some of the listed common issues relevant?: [TypicalSECAreaIssues](https://trac.ietf.org/trac/sec/wiki/TypicalSECAreaIssues)
+- [x] TODO are some of the listed common issues relevant?: [TypicalSECAreaIssues](https://trac.ietf.org/trac/sec/wiki/TypicalSECAreaIssues)
-- [ ] TODO check if security considerations of TLS 1.2 are relevant, especially appendix [D, E and F](https://tools.ietf.org/html/rfc5246#appendix-D)
+- [x] TODO check if security considerations of TLS 1.2 are relevant, especially appendix [D, E and F](https://tools.ietf.org/html/rfc5246#appendix-D)

 ### Threat Model / Adversaries {#threatModel}

-- [ ] TODO describe adversaries / group of adversaries and their powers
+- [x] TODO describe adversaries / group of adversaries and their powers -> Attacker Resources and Capability
-- [ ] TODO describe other general threats for the Secure Crypto Config (maybe put that into the section Security Considerations):
+- [x] TODO describe other general threats for the Secure Crypto Config (maybe put that into the section Security Considerations):
-  - [ ] Process
+  - [x] Process
-  - [ ] Publication
+  - [x] Publication
-  - [ ] Content
+  - [x] Content

 There are different possibilities in which a potential adversary could intervene during the creation as well as after the publication of the Secure Crypto Config.
 These attack scenarios must be considered and prevented.

-**Process:** During the creation process, it is necessary for selected institutions to agree on a secure parameter set.
+- **Process:** During the creation process, it is necessary for selected institutions to agree on a secure parameter set.
 It could be possible that one party wants to influence this process in a bad way.
 As a result, it could be agreed on weaker parameter sets than originally intended.

-**Publication:** After the publication of the Secure Crypto Config a potential attacker could gain access to the provided files on the corresponding platform and change the content to an insecure parameter set.
+- **Publication:** After the publication of the Secure Crypto Config a potential attacker could gain access to the provided files on the corresponding platform and change the content to an insecure parameter set.

-Depending on the distribution method of the Secure Crypto Config, it is also possible that an attacker could change the content of the Secure Crypto Config as man-in-the-middle.
+- **Content:** Depending on the distribution method of the Secure Crypto Config, it is also possible that an attacker could change the content of the Secure Crypto Config as man-in-the-middle.
 Especially if a http connection is used to obtain the Secure Crypto Config, this will be a serious problem.

 # IANA Considerations